lrodero/cats-effect-tutorial/tutorial.md

 // ...
 ```

-Notice that the call `clientsExecutionContext.execute` will create a thread from
+Note that the call `clientsExecutionContext.execute` will create a thread from
-that execution context, setting free on the other hand the thread that was
+that execution context, setting free the thread that was evaluating the `IO`
-evaluating the `IO` for-comprehension.
-If the thread pool used by the execution
+for-comprehension.
+If the thread pool used by the execution context can create
-context can create new threads if no free ones are available, then we will be
+new threads if no free ones are available, then we will be able to attend as
-able to attend as many clients as needed.
-This is similar to the solution we
+many clients as needed.
+This is similar to the solution we used previously
-used previously shifting the task to the execution context!
-And in fact `shift`
+shifting the task to the execution context!
+And in fact `shift` makes something
-makes something close to what we have just coded: it introduces asynchronous
+close to what we have just coded: it introduces asynchronous boundaries to
-boundaries to reorganize how threads are used.
-The final result will be
+reorganize how threads are used.
+The final result will be identical to our
-identical to our previous server version.
-To attend client connections, if no
+previous server version.
+To attend client connections, if no thread is available
-thread is available in the pool, new threads will be created in the pool.
-A full
+in the pool, new threads will be created in the pool.
+A full version of our echo
-version of our echo server using this approach is [available in
+server using this approach is [available in
 github](https://github.com/lrodero/cats-effect-tutorial/blob/master/src/main/scala/catsEffectTutorial/EchoServerV5_Async.scala).

 ### When is `async` useful then?